Tag: boundary practice

 That rupture was more than physical—it was ceremonial.
 It showed me how deeply my rescuer reflex was tied to an unmet childhood need for approval, and how much of my life had been driven by trying to prove I deserved to belong.

 In November 2025, a trip to Los Baños, Laguna, shattered the last of my illusions.
-I wrote about it in The Los Baños Threshold: The Mirage of the Cottage Sanctuary.
 Standing in a place I’d once imagined as my “cottage sanctuary,” I saw clearly how the myth of belonging had kept me from my truest self.
 A sudden confrontation with the divide between the myth and the reality of that idealized life shattered the illusion completely.

 I finally understood: There is nothing fundamentally wrong with me.
 I am simply different.
 An outsider.